 - Add the bay leaves and garlic to the pot and let it cool, stirring the pot from time to time, carefully, so that the potatoes are taking the flavor.
 Once the potatoes have cooled completely, we serve them.

-- If at the time of pouring the marinade on the potatoes, there was not enough to cover the potatoes, we would add a little more hot water and vinegar.
+- If at the time of throwing the pickle on the potatoes, there would not be enough to cover the potatoes, we would add a little more hot water and vinegar.

 - If you prefer, when the potatoes have cooled, you can put the pot in the fridge to get a greater intensity of flavor and, when the sauce is very cold, serve them.